rishikarri/village-savior/README.md

     The goal of the game is to fend off monsters and bandits for as long as possible.
     Score equated to number of seconds with health > 0.

+## How to run it locally

+    1. Clone repo
+    2. open index.html in a browser

 ## What I Used
     HTML & CSS, HTML Canvas, JavaScript (code is intentionally written without frameworks)